Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Our art tour has already ended and we look back on a unique week.
 Every day, we practised our art skills while we learned about the plight of the Slovenian Lynx.
 Today, all which is left is to pack our best work of the week and depart for home.
 It was a week which we will never forget …

 This is an easy tour.
-Every day, we drive to various locations with a van, where we unpack our art material to paint on-site.
+Every day, we drive to various locations with a minibus, where we unpack our art material to paint on-site.
 We also have short excursions, mostly these take no longer than one or two hours.
 During the excursions, we walk over unpaved forest roads and smaller paths in the forest.

 While painting we may be standing for a longer time.
 Please indicate if it is easier for you to have a foldable chair: we can arrange this!
 We are outdoor regardless of temperatures and wind, so please make sure that you can dress appropriately.
 However, in case we get constant rain, we move to an indoor location at our accommodation.